 I’m actively following all Google Updates from the last few years.
 That helps me successfully recover our client’s websites from the adverse effects of these algorithmic updates as well as plan the right strategy for our clients. (will share some studies later in this post).

-So, I continued my study and analyzed the first core update of 2020.
+So, I continued my study and analyzed this core update.
 I have found some interesting data about this Google Core Update that I am going to share with you in this post.

 I did two things to analyze this Core Update;

-- A survey of more than a thousand sites asking the webmasters and SEOs to share the impacts for their websites.
+- A survey of more than a thousand sites asked the webmasters and SEOs to share the impacts on their websites.

 - Analyzed around 100 websites manually.
 (I randomly chose sites from the different niches)